HBYC-Team/Discord-Bot-Examples/README.md

 ![last_commit](https://img.shields.io/github/last-commit/dragonyc1002/HBYC)
 ![Discord](https://img.shields.io/discord/977204156043509780)
 [![EMU900!!!](./public/images/banner.jpeg)](https://reurl.cc/GxQqdy)

 A simple Discord Bot that using discord.js v14.

-(Golang, Python is still in testing)
+And this repo has muiti-language example.

 Contract me if you want to be my contributor of this project.